firebfm/sub-ocr/README.md

 1. Create empty sub in VideoSubFinder
 2. Bulk crop images with IrfanView.
 3. Merge with moveandmerge.py
-4. OCR with baiduocr.py (all results saved in a single txt file)
+4. OCR with baiduocr.py (all results saved in a single txt file) or QQ OCR https://ai.qq.com/product/ocr.shtml#common (remove numbers with regular expressions in Notepad++)
-5. Combine txt and srt in Aegisub with ctrl shift v
+5. First type /N in between double lines.
+Make sure the # of lines match in Notepad++.
+Combine txt and srt in Aegisub with ctrl shift v
 6. Clean up in SubtitleEdit.

 ## FAQ